stratum-mining/stratumprotocol.org/src/getting-started.md

 - **Hosted Config C**: no changes needed, the hosted pool is imposing the `pool_signature`
 - **Local Config C**: `roles/pool/config-examples/pool-config-local-tp-example.toml`
-- **Hosted Config D**: `roles/jd-client/config-examples/jdc-config-hosted-example.toml`
+- **Hosted Config A**: `roles/jd-client/config-examples/jdc-config-hosted-example.toml`
-- **Local Config D**: `roles/jd-server/config-examples/jds-config-local-example.toml` + `roles/jd-client/config-examples/jdc-config-local-example.toml` (make sure that the strings are equal on both files, otherwise templates will be rejected by JDS)
+- **Local Config A**: `roles/jd-server/config-examples/jds-config-local-example.toml` + `roles/jd-client/config-examples/jdc-config-local-example.toml` (make sure that the strings are equal on both files, otherwise templates will be rejected by JDS)

 ### Customize the `coinbase_output` script
 To customize the coinbase tx output script, you need to run every role locally.
 To make changes, edit the `coinbase_output` field in the config files:

 - **Hosted Config C**: no changes needed, the hosted pool is imposing the `coinbase_output`
 - **Local Config C**: no changes needed, the hosted pool is imposing the `coinbase_output`
-- **Hosted Config D**: `roles/jd-client/config-examples/jdc-config-hosted-example.toml`
+- **Hosted Config A**: `roles/jd-client/config-examples/jdc-config-hosted-example.toml`
-- **Local Config D**: `roles/jd-client/config-examples/jdc-config-local-example.toml` + `roles/jd-server/config-examples/jds-config-local-example.toml` (make sure that the `coinbase_output` field is identical on both files, otherwise templates will be rejected by JDS)
+- **Local Config A**: `roles/jd-client/config-examples/jdc-config-local-example.toml` + `roles/jd-server/config-examples/jds-config-local-example.toml` (make sure that the `coinbase_output` field is identical on both files, otherwise templates will be rejected by JDS)

 You can use any of the following script types:  P2PK,P2PKH, P2WPKH, P2SH, P2WSH, P2TR.
 In case a public key is required, as explained in the config files, you can start by creating a testnet wallet on mobile, using Green wallet, or a desktop one, using Electrum wallet, and extract the extended public key they provide.
 At this point, you can derive the child public key to use in the configuration files, [using this tool](https://github.com/stratum-mining/stratum/tree/dev/utils/bip32-key-derivation).